NuBFightForMyDream/NuBFightForMyDream/README.md

 - Admin @ Gen Yar Dai Ed (Facebook Page for guiding nisits to enroll Chulalongkorn General Education courses)

 ## 💼 Projects
-- Intania Department Calculator : Web-Application for 1st year students to calculate their possibility to get their dream department (Python , Streamlit , Vercel) (In progress)
+- Intania Department Calculator : Web-Application for 1st year students to calculate their possibility to get their dream department (Python , Streamlit) (In progress)